ellysh/bash-programming-from-scratch/manuscript/BashScripting/scripts-features.md

 ## Why Do We Need Scripts?

 We learned how to write complex Bash commands using pipelines and logical operators.
 The pipeline combines several commands into one.
 You get a linear sequence algorithm this way.
-Logical operators add conditions to the algorithm.
-You get a complete program in the result.
+If you add logical operators there, you get the conditional algorithm.
+These operators allow you to handle special cases and choose a proper reaction for them.

-Why isn't the shell enough for Bash programming?
-Bash scripts are programs that the hard drive stores.
-Let's figure out why users need them.
+The shell command that implements the conditional algorithm can be as complicated as a real program.
+What is the difference between them?
+Why do we need scripts that are Bash programs?
+Let's figure out answers to these questions.

 ### Backup Command

-To understand Bash scripts better, we would write the command.
-It makes a backup of photos on the [external hard drive](https://en.wikipedia.org/wiki/Hard_disk_drive#EXTERNAL).
+We need an example to consider Bash scripts features.
+Let's write the command that creates a backup of your photos on the [external hard drive](https://en.wikipedia.org/wiki/Hard_disk_drive#EXTERNAL).
 The command consists of two actions: archiving and copying.

-Suppose that the `~/photo` directory keeps all photos.
+Suppose that you store all your photos in the `~/photo` directory.
 The mount point of the external drive is `/d`.
-Then the backup command can be like this:
+Then the following command creates an archive of the photos on the external drive:
 {line-numbers: false, format: Bash}
 ```
 bsdtar -cjf ~/photo.tar.bz2 ~/photo && cp -f ~/photo.tar.bz2 /d
 ```

-Because of the logical AND, copying happens when the archiving step succeeds.
-If the `bsdtar` utility returns an error, there is no `cp` call.
+Here the logical AND connects the archiving and copying commands.
+Therefore, the `cp` call happens only when the `bsdtar` utility succeeds.
+This utility creates an archive called `photo.tar.bz2`.
+It contains all files of the `~/photo` directory.

-I> In our example, the backup operation happens in two steps: archiving and copying.
-This separation of actions is necessary for educational purposes.
-You can do the same by the single `bsdtar` call:
+I> In our example, creating the backup happens in two steps: archiving and copying.
+It is done for demonstration purposes.
+You can do the same thing by the single `bsdtar` call:
 {line-numbers: false, format: Bash}
 ```
 bsdtar -cjf /d/photo.tar.bz2 ~/photo
 ```

-Suppose that our backup command runs automatically.
-For example, it launches every day by scheduling.
-In this case, you cannot read error messages of utilities if they fail.
-Then you need a log file to store the results of utilities.
-Here is the `bsdtar` call with the debug output:
+Suppose that you run the backup command automatically.
+For example, it launches every day by schedule.
+If some error happens, you do not have a chance to read its message.
+You need a log file to get this possibility.
+Here is an example of the `bsdtar` call that writes its status to the file:
 {line-numbers: true, format: Bash}
 ```
 bsdtar -cjf ~/photo.tar.bz2 ~/photo &&